Flood restoration works – roads

 Council has received funding for the restoration of a land slip site on Tomewin Road and is awaiting final design approval for the work.

-Council has received funding for the work which is programmed to commence in the first quarter of 2025.
 The site is currently reduced to 40km/hr with a give way sign for the southbound traffic under a work site traffic management plan.

 Due to the restricted site distances and nature of Tomewin Drive it is not a suitable location for traffic lights to be installed.
-Motorists are reminded to adhere to the give way signage on site and reduced 40km/hr speed limits.
+Motorists are reminded to adhere to the give way signage on site and reduced 40kmh speed limits.

 Caution Short delay

-Motorists are asked to please keep to the 40 km/h speed limit on the temporary access roadway and to be mindful of local wildlife.
+Motorists are asked to please keep to the 40 kmh speed limit on the temporary access roadway and to be mindful of local wildlife.
+Any injured wildlife reports can be phoned through to 02 6672 4789.

 Other flood restoration works